Main Forcefield

 The Delta value controls the spacing between points, in Angstroms, in the tabulated pair potentials.
 The default value is sufficient for most cases and should not normally need to be changed.

-Short-Range Truncation
+Truncation

-The short-range part of the potential typically goes close to zero at longer distances (past 10 Angstroms) but doesn’t go exactly to zero, creating a discontinuity in both energy and force which will cause significant artifacts in any simulation.
+The short-range part of the potential typically goes close to zero at longer distances (past 10 Angstroms, for example) but doesn’t go exactly to zero.
+This can create a discontinuity in both energy and force which causes significant artifacts in any simulation.
 Thus, a suitable truncation scheme must be employed to ensure that the energy and force go smoothly to zero at the limit of the pair potential.
+In an analogous manner to the short-range part of the potential, the Coulombic term must also be made to go to zero at the limit of the pair potential.
+The “Shifted” scheme is the default and recommended choice.

 Charge Source